Click to view briefing as a PDF

 - The UK government has the opportunity to make a new decision on whether to approve or reject Rosebank – the UK’s largest undeveloped oil field.

-- The new decision on Rosebank is subject to a tightened environmental impact assessment process, requiring the full emissions from burning Rosebank’s reserves to be counted for the first time.
+- The new decision on Rosebank is subject to a tightened environmental impact assessment process, requiring the full emissions from burning Rosebank’s oil and gas to be counted for the first time.

 - The assessment of Rosebank’s full climate harm is now required alongside existing appraisals of its economic impact and compatibility with UK energy policy, which includes the government’s new objective “to take a globally standard-setting, 1.5°C and climate science-aligned approach to future oil and gas production”.